 You can protect your company’s network by educating your employees about suspicious emails and caution them not to open the attachments.
 Moreover, it is imperative that you include some kind of security software and firewall in your systems to defend against these attacks.
 Every endpoint of your network needs to be protected including all desktops, laptops, smartphones and tablets, IoT devices – anything that has access to the network.
 Closely monitor every login to be certain it is legitimate.
 If your business deals with credit cards, follow PCI-DSS standards.
 In addition, consider purchasing cyber liability insurance.

-You should also follow frameworks designed to help you mitigate cyberattacks.
-One developed by the National Institute of Standards and Technology (more about that in our blog here) offers best practices to help you plan for and manage the outcomes of a cyberattack and what is network detection and response (NDR).
+You should also follow frameworks designed to help you mitigate cyberattacks, such as those developed by the National Institute of Standards and Technology (NIST) offers best practices to help you plan for and manage the outcomes of a cyberattack and what is network detection and response (NDR).

 There are so many things you should be doing to protect your business (no matter the size) from cybercriminals, and don’t wait for a cyberattack to happen first.
 It is essential that you take steps to protect your business prior to any breaches.